The 12 Best Restaurants In Fulton Market guide image

 Ramen Takeya is very busy, very loud, and very crowded—but it’s a solid neighborhood ramen option.
 The signature ramens here are all chicken-based, so the broth is on the lighter side, and you can customize your spice level.
 There’s a bar which is great for grabbing drinks while you wait, and a counter that’s ideal for when you want a quick meal by yourself.

-The West Loop has a lot of restaurants within restaurants (High Five and The Loyalist are just are two spots happily squatting inside of other places), and you can add Omakase Takeya to the list.
+The West Loop has a lot of restaurants within restaurants (High Five and The Loyalist are just two spots happily squatting inside of other places), and you can add Omakase Takeya to the list.
 It’s the omakase-only sushi bar in the basement of Ramen Takeya, a very busy ramen shop.
 The small, quiet space is a nice respite from the bustling upstairs, and the constantly-changing menu of nigiri and Japanese small plates is fantastic.
-Just don’t plan on eating here without a reservation - there are only seven seats, with four seatings a night.
+Just don’t plan on eating here without a reservation—there are only seven seats, with four seatings a night.
 Your meal will be $75 for 15 courses, and the experience is worth it.

 Most of the good fried chicken spots in town aren’t really places you sit and eat.
 They’re more carry-out or delivery situations.
 Not Gus’s.
 At Gus’s, you want to take a seat, dine in, and enjoy your fried chicken and sides in the big Fulton Market space.
-Make sure to utilize the full bar, and get some pie for dessert, too.
+Make sure to utilize the full bar and get some pie for dessert, too.

 Chase Sapphire Card Ad